When it comes to habits for healthy living, it’s no secret most of us could be doing a lot better. And the fact is, we have to do better.

 When you recognize your mind is driving these thoughts, stop, breathe and ask yourself what you know to be true.
 Then formulate a plan of action: Set up a meeting with your boss on Monday to touch base about your performance.

 Until then, raise your glass and enjoy yourself.

-5. Hang out with a buddy.
+5. Hang out with a buddy to build healthy habits.

 “Exercise likely increases the brain’s neurotransmitters that make us feel good, and that can help control negative emotions,” Tindle says.
-The biggest benefits come from moderate and vigorous workouts—like fast-walking, jogging or cycling at a steady clip.
+The biggest health benefits come from moderate and vigorous workouts—like fast-walking, jogging or cycling at a steady clip.

 Not sure you’re pushing it hard enough?
-You want to work yourself to the point that having a conversation is doable but a bit difficult, when your heart rate is in the 60 to 70 percent zone of your maximum heart rate.
+You want to work yourself to the point that having a conversation is doable but a bit difficult, when your heart rate is roughly in the 60 to 80% zone of your maximum heart rate.
 (To calculate maximum heart rate, subtract your age from 220.)
 Those who are already fit and have checked with a doctor about a tailored exercise plan can push toward even higher levels of exertion.

 8. Quit smoking to overhaul your health.

 If there’s one thing that will catapult you from poor health to living the dream, it’s snuffing out the cigarettes.
-Smokers, you’ve probably heard these stats before, but they bear repeating: Smoking is the No. 1 cause of preventable death in the United States and the world; it’s a major risk factor for heart disease, stroke and cancer.
+Smokers, you’ve probably heard these stats before, but they bear repeating.
+Smoking is the “leading cause of preventable disease, disability and death in the United States,” according to the CDC.
+It’s also a major risk factor for cardiovascular conditions including heart disease, stroke and hypertension, according to the U.S. Food and Drug Administration.
 That’s the bad news.

 9. Go to the park.